CharlyReux/evolvable-by-design-todomvc-frontend/README.md

 The script assigned you a type of approach to start with, below are all the evolution, you can start by going to the corresponding approach and to follow the **First implementation** steps.

 > [!CAUTION]
 > In all the cases, the longer step is the first implementation, as you will have to get familiar with the application, and the approach(in the case of Pivo).
-Remember that a Documentation for Pivo that covers all the use-cases you will encounter is available [here]()TODO
+Remember that a Documentation for Pivo that covers all the use-cases you will encounter is available [here](https://github.com/CharlyReux/evolvable-by-design-research/blob/master/experiments/crossover-developers-study/Pivo-documentation.md)

 > [!NOTE]
 > The script that you will use does everything not relevant for you for the experiment.
 It automatically runs the backend version that you need to conform to in your frontend, and replaces the `openapi.yml` file situated in the root of the repository with the one that is relevant.